smilevideo/lostnfound/README.md

 Select a target bpm either manually or by selecting a song and modifier you were comfortable with to find your ideal speed mod for every song.
 You can also select a different calculation mode, explained further below.

 Supports both English and Korean songlists.
+Demo deployed here: https://lostnfound.now.sh/

 ## Calculation Modes
 - <strong>Nearest:</strong> The closest multiple to your target bpm